 The other test…

-That can be done is called a low dose dexamethasone suppression test (dexamethasone is a man-made version of cortisol), or LLDS.
-Again, blood samples will be drawn both before and after the shot is given to monitor the response in your dog.
+That can be done called a low-dose dexamethasone suppression test (dexamethasone is an artificial version of cortisol) or LLDS.
+Again, blood samples will be drawn before and after the shot to monitor your dog’s response.

-If your veterinarian is still thinking Cushing’s disease they’ll probably do an ultrasound scan of your dog’s abdomen.
+Then, if your veterinarian is still thinking of Cushing’s disease, they’ll probably do an ultrasound scan of your dog’s abdomen.
 This will be to see if there is a tumor on the adrenal glands because this will affect the treatment needed.
-The average cost of a diagnosis of Cushing’s is around $1500-$2500 (Ouch!).
+The average cost of diagnosing Cushing’s is around $1500-$2500 (Ouch!).

-If your dog has Cushing’s disease as a result of adrenal gland tumors then surgery may be an option and could possibly cure your dog.
-If the pituitary tumor has spread from more than one location then surgery will not be an option and medication will need to be the route taken.
+If your dog has Cushing’s disease due to adrenal gland tumors, surgery may be an option and could cure your dog.
+If the pituitary tumor has spread from multiple locations surgery will not be an option, and medication will need to be the route taken.

 If medication is taken…

-There is also Mitotane/Lysodren which is an older drug and, while it costs less, has a lot of side effects.
-If you go the prescription route your dog will need regular veterinary visits with blood tests to confirm that the medications are working at the correct dose.
+There is also Mitotane/Lysodren, an older drug that, while it costs less, has a lot of side effects.
+If you go the prescription route, your dog will need regular veterinary visits with blood tests to confirm that the medications are working at the correct dose.
 The monthly cost of the different prescriptions is seen below;

 - Trilostane: $30-$40